memfault/interrupt/_drafts/monitoring-battery-life.md

 ### Do: Drop heartbeats with a battery charge event

-Notice in the above example that there were times when the SoC increased.
+Notice in the table in the previous section, there were times when some devices had their SoC % increase (noted in bold).
 That is because a charger was connected during that interval.
 We also ignored them when computing the average battery drain.
 This was essential because we only want to add up the intervals in which the device was operating normally and on battery power.

 Instead of ignoring these on the server, I would highly suggest dropping the metric and not sending it at all, or somehow marking any SoC delta metric with a note that a charger was connected.
 This will enable the SQL wizard to easily ignore those events in the final calculations.

 The thing to note is that dropping a few data points here and there ultimately does not matter much.
-When thousands of devices are reporting data in every hour, a few dropped hours here and there do not meaningfully change the averages.
+When thousands of devices are reporting data every hour, a few dropped hours here and there do not meaningfully change the averages.

 A more advanced code snippet that ignores battery charger events can be found in [Memfault's documentation](https://docs.memfault.com/docs/best-practices/metrics-for-battery-life/#memfault-c-instrumentation).